Anger

 Then when they find themselves in a situation where anger is justified they explode.

-When ashamed and guilt ridden with this kind of behavior, the person then returns on a mission to please everyone.
 I do see that repressed anger turns into resentment, keeping resentment in can turn to hate.
-This in turn is so uncomfortable that the danger of a person picking up a drink or getting depressed is alarming.
+This is so uncomfortable that the danger of getting depressed is alarming.

 To understand this we must become intimate with respect, and be able to identify all aspects of disrespect.
-This is important because in communication, once an act of disrespect occurs it becomes dysfunctional.
+This is important because in communication, once an act of disrespect occurs, the communication can turn dysfunctional.
 It is no longer communication - it is a battle.
 Who is right, who is wrong, who can yell the loudest, and who wants to be heard.

 We know that one of the feelings behind anger is fear.